Click on a letter below to jump to those entries.

 PHYLOGENETIC MALADJUSTMENT.
 An organism attempting to negotiate environmental conditions which its evolutionary history has not equipped it for, resulting in maladaptation—an example might be malnourishment caused by a diet lacking the vital nutrients found in its ancestors’ diet.
 Such maladjustments may be physical, physiological, social, and psychological.
 A term proposed by Stephen Boyden.

 PIONEER ECOSYSTEM.
 The embryonic stage of a developing ecosystem prior to achieving maturation or climax.

 POSITIVE FEEDBACK.
 See feedback.

 RELIGION.
 Religio-cultural pattern.
 The pattern of dominant beliefs, customs and values which regulates general behaviour within a society.
-Some confusion has arisen over this term due to it being commonly used to refer to theistic beliefs in particular—a use which ignores non-theistic forms of animism, Buddhism, Hinduism, and Taoism, for example.
-The term is used here in an anthropological sense—hence why “materialism” may be said to be the religion of modernity, deriving from a metaphysical belief in mechanomorphism, and expressing the values of individualism, “consumerism”, and so on. (c) cybernism, general theory of behaviour, way
+Some confusion has arisen over this term due to it being commonly used to refer to theistic beliefs in particular—a use which ignores non-theistic forms of animism, Buddhism, Jainism, and Taoism, for example.
+The term is used here in an anthropological sense.

 SERE.
 A unit of succession.
 The particular series of communities an ecosystem exhibits as it moves through succession towards climax.